• 10.00am - 5.30pm

 Malaya

-On 8 December 1941, Japanese troops landed at Singora and Batari in Thailand, which immediately signed an armistice.
+On 8 December 1941, Japanese troops landed at Singora (Songkhla) and Pattani in Thailand, which immediately signed an armistice.
 Landings also occurred in Kota Bharu in northern Malaya.
 The invasion force from both landings quickly broke through British and Indian defensive positions, and then pushed down the west coast of Malaya.

 The Japanese succeeded in making rapid advances through the jungle.
 By 25 January 1942, they had fought their way to Singapore, Britain’s major military base in the Far East and the keystone of its regional defence system.